kenricashe/lucee-upgrade-in-progress-toolkit-for-apache/README.md

 ## Requirements

-- One of the two main Linux familes (Debian, Ubuntu, Pop!_OS, etc or Fedora, Red Hat, AlmaLinux, Rocky Linux, etc). cPanel-managed servers are also supported.
+- One of the two main Linux families (Debian, Ubuntu, Pop!_OS, etc or Fedora, Red Hat, AlmaLinux, Rocky Linux, etc). cPanel-managed servers are also supported.

 - Root or sudo permissions.